-Discovered in the early 1990’s, research in the last few decades has demonstrated that the ECS plays a vital role in regulating a large number of bodily processes.
-Among them are skin health, pain and inflammation responses, immune system function, and gut health.
-Each of these processes play a role in allergic symptoms in dogs.
+Discovered in the early 1990s, research in the last few decades has demonstrated that the ECS plays a vital role in regulating a large number of bodily processes.
+Among them are skin health, pain, inflammation responses, immune system function, and gut health.
+Each of these processes plays a role in allergic symptoms in dogs.

-Cannabidiol is one of hundreds of compounds found in hemp, a special variety of cannabis that is safe for your pet, and non-intoxicating.
+Cannabidiol is one of the hundreds of compounds found in hemp, a special variety of the cannabis plant that is safe for your pet, and non-intoxicating.
 Let’s take a closer look at how CBD found in hemp oil can activate the ECS to improve key symptoms:

-It may surprise you to learn that the ECS plays a vital role in skin health, but that is precisely what dermatologists have learned from the last 20 years of research on the ECS and skin health.
-In fact, the ECS has become a target for several skin disorders including psoriasis, eczema, skin cancer, and dermatitis.
+It may surprise you to learn that the ECS plays a vital role in skin health, but that is precisely what dermatologists have learned from 20 years of research.
+In fact, the ECS has become a target for several skin disorders including psoriasis, eczema, skin cancer, and atopic dermatitis.

-It turns out that the skin is packed with neural receptors that regulate important skin function such as skin cell growth, death, and staying moist and supple.
-Many of these receptors are responsive to cannabinoids such as CBD, as well as endocannabinoids which the body itself (when healthy) produces on its own.
+It turns out that the skin is packed with neural receptors that regulate important skin functions such as skin cell growth, cell death, and skin moisture.
+Many of these receptors are responsive to cannabinoids such as CBD as well as endocannabinoids which the body produces on its own.

 Pain and Inflammation

-One of the most well researched benefits of cannabidiol is its pain relieving and anti-inflammatory properties.
-Since both play a role in skin problems caused by allergies in dogs, it stands to reason that CBD oil may be helpful for your dog’s skin allergy symptoms.
+One of the most well-researched benefits of cannabidiol is its pain-relieving and anti-inflammatory properties.
+Since both properties could benefit skin problems caused by allergies in dogs, it stands to reason that CBD for dog allergies may be helpful for your dog’s skin allergy symptoms.

 Inflammation at the site of a rash from either contact or food allergies is what causes the irritation and itching that make your pooch lick, bite, and scratch for relief.
-Eventually that can turn the area into an open wound which can then get infected.
+Eventually, those behaviors can turn the area into an open wound that gets infected.
 Luckily, CBD has also been shown to have antibacterial properties too!

 In some cases, dry and itchy skin in dogs can be caused by food sensitivities.
 Such cases can be particularly difficult to diagnose.
 While expensive limited ingredient diets can sometimes be used in combination with an elimination trial to identify the ingredients that trigger reactions, some dogs struggle with persistent skin problems related to poor gut health or sensitive stomachs.